vmware/vmware-aria-operations-integration-sdk/docs/guides/adding_to_an_adapter.md

 >
 > Result of the above code.
 Note that the criticality is affecting the health of the db1 object it is attached to.

-For other languages, or writing an adapter without an Integration SDK Library, events are returned as JSON inside of objects, described in the [VMware Aria Operations Collector Framework OpenAPI Document](https://github.com/vmware/vmware-aria-operations-integration-sdk/blob/main/vmware_aria_operations_integration_sdk/api/vmware-aria-operations-collector-fwk2.json)
+For other languages, or writing an adapter without an Adapter Library, events are returned as JSON inside of objects, described in the [VMware Aria Operations Collector Framework OpenAPI Document](https://github.com/vmware/vmware-aria-operations-integration-sdk/blob/main/vmware_aria_operations_integration_sdk/api/vmware-aria-operations-collector-fwk2.json)
 .